resource-disaggregation/blk-switch/README.md

       ./env_setup
       ./host_tcp_null.sh
       ```
       **NOTE: please edit "env_setup" to specify target IP address and number of cores before using it.**
+      You can type "lscpu | grep ‘CPU(s)’" to get the number of cores of your system.

-4. Find the remote storage (e.g., /dev/nvme1n1):
+4. Check the remote storage device we create (e.g., /dev/nvme0n1):

    ```
    nvme list